Example configuration.yaml entry zone: - name: School latitude: 32.8773367 longitude: -117.2494053 radius: 250 icon: mdi:school - name: Work latitude: 32.8753367 longitude: -117.2474053 # This will override the default home zone - name: Home latitude: 32.8793367 longitude: -117.2474053 radius: 100 i

 Devices that are in the zone ‘Home’ will not appear on the map in the Home Assistant UI.

-It is preferred to pick an icon to use for your zone.
-Pick any icon that you can find on materialdesignicons.com and prefix the name with
+It is recommended that you pick an icon to use for your zone.
+Pick any icon from Material Design Icons and prefix the name with

 mdi:.
 For example